 This is typical.

-26.2 miles is a long distance, and our bodies are not normally adapted to keep going for so long.
+26.2 miles is a long distance, and our bodies are generally not adapted to keep going for so long.
 It’s expected that your energy starts to sag after three or four hours.

 So, how do we combat this?